optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 the flattening rules, this becomes more complex for DataFrames due to the way ``params`` DataFrames were used in estimagic before.

-We define the following rules: If a DataFrame contains a column called "value", we interpret them as classical estimagic DataFrame and only consider the entries in the "value" column when flattening the DataFrame into a list of numbers.
-If there is no column called value, all numeric columns of the DataFrame are considered.
+We define the following rules: If a DataFrame contains a column called ``"value"``, we interpret them as classical estimagic DataFrame and only consider the entries in the ``"value"`` column when flattening the DataFrame into a list of numbers.
+If there is no column ``"value"``, all numeric columns of the DataFrame are considered.

-To distinguish between the different pytrees we use the terms JAX pytree and estimagic pytree.
+To distinguish between the different pytrees we use the terms JAX-pytree and estimagic-pytree.

 Optimization with pytrees
 =========================

-In this section we look at optimizations that become possible when parameters and some outputs of criterion functions can be estimagic-pytrees.
+In this section we look at possible ways specify optimizations when parameters and some outputs of criterion functions can be estimagic-pytrees.

 As an example we use a hypothetical criterion function with pytree inputs and outputs to describe how a user can optimize it.
 We also give a rough intuition what happens